BahlaiLab/Policies/letter_to_prospective_student.md

 https://github.com/BahlaiLab/Managing_expectations_EAGER

-If you’re interested in working with me I strongly encourage you to read some documents I’ve prepared about my lab culture and research interests.
+If you’re interested in working with me I strongly encourage you to read some documents I’ve prepared about my lab culture.
 The lab policies and procedures guide is here: https://github.com/BahlaiLab/Policies

 This repository contains information about my advising style, approaches and expectations.
 All lab members are expected to adhere to the lab code of conduct.